 Students with assistantships must be registered for at least 12 credit hours per semester.
-Students on full assistantships are expected to work an average of 20 hours per week for the assistantship and are considered to be 50% employed.
+Students on full assistantships are expected to work an average of 20 hours per week for the assistantship (beyond coursework and research) and are considered to be 50% employed.
 You must maintain at least a 3.0 GPA, have no outstanding incomplete grades, and be doing the job that is required of you.
-It is rare that a TA/RA/GA appointment is revoked; however, it is your responsibility to see that neither the department nor you are put in an uncomfortable situation.
+It is rare that a GTA/GRA/GA appointment is revoked; however, it is your responsibility to see that neither the department nor you are put in an uncomfortable situation.